stacks-network/docs/_develop/zero_to_dapp_3_win.md

     <img src="images/kingdom-download.png" alt="">

-    After unzipping the file you should have a `animal-kingdom-master` directory.
+    After unzipping the file you should have an `animal-kingdom-master` directory.

-5. In your terminal change directory into top of the directory by entering:
+5. In your terminal change directory into the top of the directory by entering:

     ```bash
     $ cd animal-kingdom-master